mxhaus/prj4-chapter-3/README.md

-# prj4-chapter-3
+# prj4-checks
 Repository used for checks.
-Ignore chapter 3 name.